-From the Office of the President 3
+From the Office of the President

 About the American University in Dubai (AUD) 4

 Graduate Admissions

 Office of the Registrar 24

 Office of Communications 28

-Office of External Outreach and Career Development
+Office of Outreach and Career Development 30

-Office of Student Affairs 32
+Office of Student Affairs 33

-Health Center
+Health Center 37

-Library Services 40
+Library Services 42

-General Policies 43
+General Policies 45

-Office of Academic Affairs 51
+Office of Academic Affairs 54

-Academic Policies and Procedures 54
+Academic Policies and Procedures

-Academic Units, Programs and Degree Requirements 64
+Academic Units, Programs and Degree Requirements 69

-School of Architecture, Art and Design 66
+School of Architecture, Art and Design 71

 Master of Urban Design and Digital Environments (M.U.D.D.E.)
-67
+72

 School of Arts and Sciences

-Master of Arts (M.A.) in International Affairs 71
+Master of Arts (M.A.) in International Affairs 77

-School of Business Administration 77
+School of Business 83

-Executive Master of Business Administration (E.M.B.A.)
-78

-Master of Arts (M.A.) in Intlellectual Property and Innovation Management 82
+Master of Science (M.S.) in Innovation Management.
+84

 Master of Business Administration (M.B.A.)
-85
+87

-Mohammed Bin Rashid School for Communication 93
+Mohammed Bin Rashid School for Communication

 Master of Arts in Leadership and Innovation in Contemporary Media (M.A.)
+96

 School of Education

 Master of Education (M.Ed.)

-The Professional Teaching Certificate

-School of Engineering 106
+School of Engineering

+Master of Science in Artificial Intelligence (M.S.A.I.)

-Master of Science In Construction Management (M.S.C.M.)
+Master of Science in Construction Management (M.S.C.M.)
+113

 Faculty Listing

-Financial Information 2022-2023
+Financial Information 2024-2025

-Academic Calendar
+Academic Calendar 2024-2025 129

-Index 125
+Index 130

-The American University in Dubai Dubai, United Arab Emirates VOL. XII, Copyright September 2022 Effective Fall 2022
+The American University in Dubai Dubai, United Arab Emirates VOL. IX, Copyright September 2024 Effective Fall 2024

-The statements and policies set forth in this Catalog (effective September 2022) are for informational purposes only and should not be construed as the basis of a contract between the student and the institution.
+The statements and policies set forth in this Catalog (effective September 2024) are for informational purposes only and should not be construed as the basis of a contract between the student and the institution.
 While every effort is made to provide accurate and current information, AUD reserves the right to change, without notice to the individual student, any provision in this Catalog.
 Every effort will be made to keep students advised of any such changes.